MohammedSaudh/agent-foundation/readme.md

 # Agent Foundation

-A crypto-focused news intelligence project that ingests RSS feeds, filters noise, stores articles in SQLite, and ranks new articles by how much **new** and **important** information they contain.

-This project started as a simple rule-based baseline and is now evolving into a more semantic, ML-assisted ranking pipeline.

----
+A crypto research alert pipeline designed to help researchers find genuinely important developments faster by filtering noise, deduplicating repeated coverage, and ranking new articles by novelty and research relevance.

-## What the project does
+## What it does

-- Ingests RSS feeds from major crypto news sources
+- Ingests RSS feeds from crypto news sources
-- Normalizes articles into a fixed internal `Article` format
+- Normalizes articles into a fixed `Article` schema
 - Stores articles in SQLite with deterministic ID-based deduplication
-- Filters out non-crypto and low-value content
+- Filters low-value content such as price analysis and roundup-style posts
-- Scores articles on:
+- Scores new articles using novelty, importance, and source-aware signals
-  - **Novelty** → how different the article is from recent history
-  - **Importance** → rule-based weighting for regulation, security incidents, ETFs, institutional moves, and protocol changes
-- Ranks only **newly seen** articles instead of re-ranking old history

----
+- Outputs structured research alerts for manual review

-## Current Capabilities
+## Current capabilities

-- RSS ingestion from multiple sources
+- RSS ingestion
-- Canonical `Article` data model
+- Canonical article model
-- SQLite storage
+- SQLite persistence
 - Hash-based deduplication
-- Crypto-only filtering
 - Low-value content filtering
-- Baseline novelty scoring
+- Semantic novelty scoring
-- Embedding-based semantic novelty module
-- Importance scoring using domain rules
+- Rule-based importance scoring
 - End-to-end runnable pipeline

----
+- Review CSV export for manual evaluation

+## Quick start

 ## Project Structure
     ```